menu icon

 Pumpkin Spice Cake with Butterscotch Frosting

-Weekends are for family bakes, and this pumpkin spice cake bar made with a store-bought cake mix is the perfect treat to get everyone involved.
-The reward will be well worth it; at least, that’s what my son echoed once he took a generous bite.
+Weekends are for family baking, and this pumpkin spice cake bar, made with a store-bought cake mix, is the perfect treat to get everyone involved.
+The reward will be well worth it; at least, that's what my son echoed once he took a generous bite.

 Jump to Recipe Print Recipe